Internal compass for the implementation of SDG 14: Putting local people and communities at the centre

 Local actions, while direct and effective, may be constrained by their scale, scope and coverage, hence generating limited impact.
 Recognizing the importance of scaling up local actions, SGP has partnered with UNDP, UNEP and the World Bank in the Caribbean large marine ecosystem, the South China Sea and Gulf of Thailand, the Nile River and other international waterbodies to ensure local experiences and lessons learnt are taken into consideration at the regional level.

-Only through effective inclusive partnerships that build upon a shared vision placing people, communities and planet at the center do have we a chance to achieve the SDGs.
+Only through effective inclusive partnerships that build upon a shared vision placing people, communities and planet at the centre do have we a chance to achieve the SDGs.
 Guided by this internal compass, GEF SGP will continue its efforts to protect the oceans and serve local people and communities.